becem-gharbi/node-red-unstorage/README.md

 Unstorage is a universal key-value storage library.
 It supports multiple storage platform: filesystem, database, localStorage and [more](https://unstorage.unjs.io/).

 This package is a Node-RED storage plugin that enables the integration with `unstorage`.
 It implements a `storageModule` for storing flows, settings, sessions and library content.
 Plus a `contextStorage` for storing context data.
-Ultimately, the goal is to create a platform agnostic storage layer for Node RED.
+The goal is to create a platform agnostic storage layer for Node RED.

 ## Setup